 In July 2010, we filed a patent infringement lawsuit in the United States District Court for the Northern District of California against Micro-Probe Incorporated charging that it is willfully infringing six U.S. patents that cover aspects of our proprietary technology and wafer probe cards.
-The complaint seeks both injunctive relief and money damages for Micro-Probe's alleged infringement of our US Patent No. 6,441,315 for "Contact Structures With Blades Having A Wiping Motion," US Patent No. 6,825,422 for "Interconnection Element With Contact Blade," US Patent No. 6,965,244 for "High Performance Probe System," US Patent No. 7,227,371 for "High Performance Probe System," US Patent No. 6,246,247 for "Probe Card Assembly and Kit, and Methods of Using Same," and US Patent No. 6,624,648 for "Probe Card Assembly."
-The complaint also seeks injunctive relief and damages against Micro-Probe for unfair competition and further includes claims directed against a former employee for breach of confidence relative to our confidential and propriety information and against the former employee and Micro-Probe for conspiring to breach that confidence.
-Neither Micro-Probe nor the former employee, nor counsel on their behalf, has made an appearance in court in the action.
+The complaint sought both injunctive relief and money damages for Micro-Probe's alleged infringement of our US Patent No. 6,441,315 for "Contact Structures With Blades Having A Wiping Motion," US Patent No. 6,825,422 for "Interconnection Element With Contact Blade," US Patent No. 6,965,244 for "High Performance Probe System," US Patent No. 7,227,371 for "High Performance Probe System," US Patent No. 6,246,247 for "Probe Card Assembly and Kit, and Methods of Using Same," and US Patent No. 6,624,648 for "Probe Card Assembly."
+The complaint also sought injunctive relief and damages against Micro-Probe for unfair competition and further includes claims directed against a former employee for breach of confidence relative to our confidential and propriety information and against the former employee and Micro-Probe for conspiring to breach that confidence.
+After Micro-Probe and the former employee filed motions to dismiss, we voluntarily filed an amended complaint which was substantially similar to our original complaint except that we added a claim against the former employee alleging misappropriation of trade secrets and we omitted the infringement allegation related to our US Patent No. 6,624,648, which is the subject of a re-examination proceeding before the USPTO.
+Micro-Probe and the former employee have both filed answers to our amended complaint.
+Micro-Probe has filed requests for reexamination with the U.S. Patent and Trademark Office directed to our US Patent No. 6,246,247 and our US Patent No. 6,825,422; the USPTO has not yet issued decisions on either of the requests.

-No provision has been made for patent-related litigation because we believe that it is not probable that a liability had been incurred as of June 26, 2010.
+No provision has been made for patent-related litigation because we believe that it is not probable that a liability had been incurred as of September 25, 2010.
 We will incur material attorneys' fees in prosecuting and defending the various identified actions.